lockedatapublished/blog/content/posts/2018-05-02-particlesarly-fun-book-draw.md

     sim
   })
 ```
-The first step consists in creating a lattice as big as the number of followers, and then assigning to each particle a random position withing a circle (a Petri dish! see how fascinating `particles` terminology is!) and a random velocity.
+The first step consists of creating a lattice as big as the number of followers, and then assigning to each particle a random position withing a circle (a Petri dish! see how fascinating `particles` terminology is?) and a random velocity.
 I chose to set `velocity_decay` and `alpha_decay` to 0 in order not to let the system cool down.
 I then let the system evolved for 50 steps, randomly, without setting any constraint, so followers' names partly disappeared from the image at some points, which was fine by me.
-After that, I added an `y_force` pulling down followers' names. `strength` and the number of steps, 12, were step to get a not too violent downwards movement.
+After that, I added a `y_force` pulling down followers' names. `strength` and the number of steps, 12, were set to get a not too violent downwards movement.
 Note that since there was no cooling down, after touching the bottom the cloud of followers' names actually bounced back up hence my stopping the movie at that point.

 Being able to add code inside the `evolve` call in order to record the simulation was crucial, since I wanted to prepare the visualization at the end.